georgealton/private-terraform-registry/README.md

 An extensible, self hosted, private terraform registry without the expense of terraform cloud.

+Why would I want a module registry?

+Version Management
+You can reference modules using git:: URLs bit this ties you

+Discoverability
+If all your modules are in git repositories they can be hard to discover a private registry makes them easier to browse and discover

+Adaptability
+Centralizing the location of your modules means that they're abstracted away from the VCS provider.

 Terraform 0.11 and above support [Private Module Registries][module-registry-protocol].

 [publishing-private-modules]